branchseer/n2n/README.md

 ##Communication
 Nodes communicate via events.
 ###Node#send(targetId:string, eventName:string, [data:*])
-Emit a custom event call `eventName` on a specific node.
+Emit a custom event called `eventName` on a specific node.
 ###Node#broadcast(eventName:string, [data:*])
-Emit a custom event call `eventName` on all nodes online.
+Emit a custom event called `eventName` on all nodes online.

 ###Handling custom events
 The name of custom events must be prefixed with `'node::'`.
 If any, event data will be passed to event handlers: